-The adjustable sights on the Bad Boys present a sight picture far superior to the fixed sights typically found on a replica (and modern) single action revolver.
-The base of the front sight is dovetail mounted in the barrel and anchored by a screw.
+The adjustable sights on the Bad Boys present a sight picture far superior to the fixed sights typically found on a replica (and modern) single-action revolver.
+The base of the front sight is dovetail-mounted in the barrel and anchored by a screw.
 The rear of the front sight blade and the slanted rear-facing section of its base both have serrations to help diffuse light reflection and eliminate glare.
-Top and side edges are straight on front and rear sight alike.
+The top and side edges are straight on front and rear sight alike.
 You don’t have to settle for just hitting a target; the sights allow you to pick exactly where you want to hit and, as I found out during the subsequent shooting sessions, the Bad Boy will deliver multiple hits to that exact spot.

 Related Videos: Springfield Armory’s Finding Fearless 2 – Episode 1

 In The Beginning